 - Unplanned weight loss with a cough

-- Coughing with swelling or lumps in the neck.
+- Coughing with swelling or lumps in the neck

 Home cough treatments

-The NHS doesn't recommend cough remedies or cough medicine because of a lack of evidence that they work - but some people find they bring some relief from cough symptoms.
+The NHS doesn't recommend cough remedies or cough medicines because of a lack of evidence that they work - but some people find they bring some relief from cough symptoms.
 These are not suitable for children under 6 - and only for 6-12 year olds on medical advice.

 Instead, try the classic home remedy of honey and lemon - but don't give honey to babies under a year old.

 Avoiding things that start you coughing can help - like smoking, secondhand cigarette smoke, and dusty conditions.